jsonx-org/java/generator/README.md

 ## 4 Specification

-The <ins>JSD Binding Generator</ins> generates Java binding classes.
+The <ins>JSONx Binding Generator</ins> generates Java binding classes.
 The generated classes contain the full scope of specification of the JSD schema from which they are generated.
 This means that the generated classes can be converted back to the JSD from which they were created, and the normative scope of the schema will be preserved.

 A distinction has to be made between "normative scope" and "non-normative scope".
 When referring to a JSD schema, the term "normative scope" represents the structural scope, which isolates the part of the schema document that defines validation criteria for facets of JSON documents.
 The term "non-normative scope" includes the information in the JSD schema that does not have significance unto the validation for facets of JSON documents.
 An example of a "non-normative scope" is the name of a `<string name="someName" ...>` type as the root element of the schema.
-The <ins>JSD Binding Generator</ins> discards this information when creating the Java binding classes.
+The <ins>JSONx Binding Generator</ins> discards this information when creating the Java binding classes.

 ### 4.1 `Generator`